Paint Furniture Black – Everything You Need to Know

 If you don’t want to topcoat by hand, you can get an absolutely amazing finish with

 You could also use an oil-based wipe on polyurethane too.
 Over black paint, oil-based poly looks absolutely amazing!
-Check out the best polyurethane for furniture here.
+Check out the best polyurethane for furniture options here.

 But, for those who can’t spray, don’t want to spray, or want the topcoat to dry quickly, I went ahead and applied the topcoat by hand so you can see how to do it.
-Read this post to learn more about topcoats for painting furniture.
+Read this post to learn all about topcoats for painting furniture.

 Mix Paint into the Polyurethane